MiraHikari/MiraHikari/README.md

-### Hello！Here is Gong_cx 👋
+### Hi there!
+I'm Gong_cx 👋

+Also known as MiraHikari ✨

-Hey, I am Gong_cx, a.k.a MiraHikari, a student in Nanchang.
+Currently a student in Nanchang 🎓

-Get more information at my [website](https://www.gcxstudio.cn/)
+Born in 2010, web full-stack dev with JS/TS, etc. 💻

+Curious about me?
+Check out my [website](https://www.gcxstudio.cn/) 🌐